ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 # Summary
 From a technical standpoint, I was quite pleased with how the project came together.
-There really weren't any surprises and it was fun to learn (more) about/explore the Clojure ecosystem.
+There really weren't any surprises and it was fun to learn more about the Clojure ecosystem.

-Most importantly, the end users were happy with the functionality the application afforded them and used it to create a unique, insightful and entertaining story.
+Most importantly, the editors were happy with the end result and used it to create a unique, insightful and entertaining story.

 # Collaborators
 - [Pete Doherty](http://peterdohertys.website/)